Home

 Isa 9:16 Those who guide this people mislead them, and those who are guided are led astray.

 Our leaders do not know how to lead anymore because they are under constant criticism and/or are not lead by God.
 If they see a solution to the problem, they seem too worried about their political future to chance doing what is right.
 As they have rejected God as their leader, so have they lost their ability to lead.
 When they do lead in a politically correct manner, as verse 16 points out, they lead the people astray.
-Our leaders have lost their way and don't know where to go.
+Too many of our leaders have lost their way and don't know where to go.

 As the people turn their backs on the true God, the problems increase.
 Look at: